sagemath/sagewiki_to_gh-2022-10-10/IftikharBurhanuddin.md

-I was an Assistant Adjunct Professor at UCLA and a SAGEvangelist.
+I was an Assistant Adjunct Professor at UCLA and am a SAGEvangelist.

   http://www.math.ucla.edu/~burhanud   http://sage.math.washington.edu/home/burhanud